madetech/productionisation/PRODUCTIONISATION.md

 * [ ] 7.3 Alerts sent to relevant team email address
 * [ ] 7.4 UUID of request is sent as additional user data
 * [ ] 7.5 Reported exceptions are resolved within a week
+  _Exceptions that have been thrown but not caught or handled safely could lead to larger problems for applications and teams.
+It's good for teams to have the discipline of regularly checking, or acting upon reported exceptions as they occur during development to prevent these from accruing.
+If code changes have been made to handle these, the exceptions should be marked as resolved in the tracking service.
+No reported exceptions in the past week is a positive sign of well managed exceptions._

 ### 8. Infrastructure monitoring + scaling